• Skip to main content

 Jeremy Corain…

-This photo reflects La Isleta as a place caught between two identities: one rooted in tradition, color, and individuality, the other shaped by modern uniformity and functional design.
+This photo reflects La Isleta as a place caught between two identities: one rooted in tradition, color, and singularity, the other shaped by modern uniformity and functional design.

 It raises a quiet tension: how easily character and history can be replaced by standardized spaces, often without us noticing right away.